What Is the Average Cost to Sell a House in California?

 Start with a home value estimate

-Step one in estimating the cost to sell a house in California is getting a preliminary home value estimate.
+The first step in estimating the cost of selling a house in California is getting a preliminary home value estimate.

-Home values across the United States recently increased 19% in a single year.
+Home values across the United States increased by 3.8% from February 2024 to February 2025, marking the 20th consecutive month of year-over-year price growth.
 With home values and markets changing dramatically, now is an excellent time to check what your house might be worth.

 You can request a quick online value estimate using HomeLight’s Home Value Estimator to get an initial idea.
 This free automated valuation model (AVM) tool will use recent sales transactions, local market trends, and your home’s latest selling price to provide a ballpark value range for your property in under two minutes.
 Just enter your address to get started.